Preparing Providers to Treat Opioid Use Disorder

 In order to expand the availability of Medication Assisted Treatment (MAT) – an evidence-based treatment for opioid use disorder (OUD) – providers must seek a Drug Addiction Treatment Act (DATA) waiver.
 This waiver allows qualified clinicians to prescribe buprenorphine, a prescription medication that, when combined with behavioral health counseling, has proven effective treating OUD.
 Once obtained, prescribers may treat 30 patients at a time in the first year and after one year, can apply to increase up to 275 patients.
 In order to obtain a waiver, eight hours of specialized training is required for physicians and 24 hours for nurse practitioners.

 MaineHealth offers a half-and-half format with 3.75 hours of independent training and 4.25 hours of face-to-face training with an instructor.
-In 2017, Dr. Kristen Silvia led four trainings attended by 111 physicians, physician assistants and nurse practitioners to assist providers in certification to prescribe buprenorphine for patients who have opioid use disorder.
+Dr. Kristen Silvia led trainings attended by about 200 physicians, physician assistants and nurse practitioners to assist providers in certification to prescribe buprenorphine for patients who have opioid use disorder.

 Giving clinicians the tools they need to respond to the opioid crisis